Link Search Menu Expand Document

 Unit Test

-A test for a function that exercises its behavior in isolation from all other functions and state.
-When the function being tested has Side Effects, perhaps indirectly through other functions it calls, all such side effects must be replaced with Test Doubles to make the test Deterministic.
-See also Test, Integration Test, and Acceptance Test.
+A test for a Unit that exercises its Behavior in isolation from all other Functions and State.
+When the unit being tested has Side Effects, because of other units it invokes, all such side effects must be replaced with Test Doubles to make the test Deterministic.
+Note that writing a unit test as part of Test-Driven Development inevitably begins with a Refactoring step to modify the code, while preserving the current behavior, so that it is better positioned to support implementing the new functionality.